Skip to main content

 2. Start watch mode

-3. Implement tools until behavior matches
+3. Implement tools until schemas match

 Exit